ml-and-ds-papers-on-the-go/andre-ye.github.io/english/textbook-notes/chapter_7.md

 ### Try Browsing
 - Browse is a headings search.
   - You an browse displays of alphabetic lists of entries, show the number of records for each entry, and indicate whether there are cross-references for each entry.

+## Evaluating Library Sources
+- The information we encounter will vary widely in its relevance and overall quality.
+- Information will vary in its relevance.
+- **Skimming** involves four steps.
+  1. Examine the table of contents and index.
+  2. Read the introductory sections.
+  3. Skim for the argument by reading topic sentences.
+  4. Check notes and bibliographic references.

+### Examine the Table of Contents and Index
+- Analyzing the table of contents can help reveal which topics the author focuses on, which may be valuable in your own research.
+The index is a recurring alphabetical list of the important and recurring concepts in a book.

+### Read the Introductory Sections
+- Many authors use a preface or an introduction to explain themes they focus on in the book.
+- **Abstracts** serve the same purpose, but are usually only 250 words long.

+### Skim for the Argument
+- Reading the first sentence of each paragraph can help determine the relevance of a book or an article.
+- Types of phrases and questions can help you get a sense of what the author is trying to accomplish and whether the author's work will be of use to you.
+- If the source still seems promising, you can reflect on whether it will help you answer your research question.

+### Check the Notes and Bibliographic References
+- Look closely at writers' notes and bibliographies to discern who they feel are the important voices int he field.

+### Assess Accuracy and Credibility
+- Find the following information for each article or book:
+  - Author's background and credentials
+  - Author's purpose
+  - Audience
+  - Nature of the conversation
+  - How the author supports the argument
+  - The accuracy of the author's evidnece
+  - The author's biases and personal views.

+### Steps to Evaluating Library Sources
+1. Examine the table of contents and index.
+Consider the most relevant chapters and headings to your topic and the list of relevant subjects.
+2. Read the introductory sections.
+Get an overview of the author’s argument.
+3. Skim for the argument.
+Read topic sentences to determine the source’s relevance to your research.
+Go deeper to assess the type and quality of evidence the author uses.
+Note whether the author uses credible evidence to support the argument.
+4. eck the notes and bibliographic references.
+Identify other writers an author refers to and the titles of both books and articles.
+(Are the names and titles cited in many other works?)
+5. ess the information for accuracy and credibility.
+Find out about the author’s educational background and relevance to the topic, issue, or question that the author addresses.
+Consider the types of evidence the author uses, the source of data, and whether the data can be verified.